 - If an advisor already engaged with a government client makes a Rule 206(4)-5 triggering contribution, that person or firm may be obligated, in accordance with its fiduciary duties, to continue providing advisory services for a reasonable period of time during the time-out: this to allow the client to make other advisory arrangements.
 These interim services would go unpaid.

-- De minimis contributions are excepted from the two-year time-out.
-As the Latin suggests, de minimis contributions are small contributions.
+- De minimis (small) contributions are exempt from the two-year time-out.
 Contributions of $350 or less per election, per covered associate for any election in which that covered associate is entitled to vote, are excepted.
 Contributions of $150 or less per election, per covered associate for any election in which the covered associate is not entitled to vote, are also considered de minimis.

 - Rule 206(4)-5 has a look-back provision, meaning advisors must determine if a contribution was made by a covered associate two years prior to the date he or she became a covered associate.
 This provision applies even in the context of a merger with or acquisition of an advisor.

-- Rule 206(4)-5 requires an advisor to a government entity must keep records related to contributions made to officials and candidates, and of payments made to state or local political parties or PACs.
+- Rule 206(4)-5 requires an advisor to a government entity to keep records related to contributions made to officials and candidates and of payments made to state or local political parties or PACs.
 Advisors with government clients must keep a list of the government entities to which they have provided advisory services in the past five years.